Freedom University

 Freedom University (Freedom U or FU) is a modern-day Freedom School in Atlanta, Georgia.
-Freedom U provides tuition-free college classes to undocumented youth unable to access higher education in Georgia due to the state's out-of-state tuition requirement.
+Freedom U provides tuition-free college preparation classes, college and scholarship application assistance, and social movement leadership training to undocumented youth unable to access higher education in Georgia due to the state's out-of-state tuition requirement.
 The school formed in 2011 in response to the University System of Georgia's passage of a policy banning undocumented students from the state's top public universities.

-For safety reasons, Freedom U students attend classes in undisclosed locations throughout Atlanta.
-Freedom U's liberatory curriculum emphasizes dialogue, participatory decision-making, and understanding personal immigrant experiences within the broader context of the civil rights movement and history of human rights struggle.
-The public activism undertaken by Freedom U students, faculty, and allies has resulted in many universities committing to admit and provide scholarships for undocumented students.
+Freedom U students attend classes in undisclosed locations throughout Atlanta.

 History

-Four University of Georgia (UGA) professors founded Freedom U in 2011 after the Jessica Colotl controversy ignited state and national debates over the educational rights of young undocumented people.
+Four University of Georgia (UGA) professors and five UGA students founded Freedom U in 2011 after the Jessica Colotl controversy ignited state and national debates over the educational rights of young undocumented people.
 Many Georgians felt undocumented students threatened the admission of U.S. citizens to its universities.
 The University System of Georgia Board of Regents (USG BOR) summarized three concerns: "that the University System was being swamped by thousands of undocumented students, that Georgia taxpayers were subsidizing the education of these students through in-state tuition, and that undocumented students were taking seats in college from academically qualified Georgians".

 In response to those concerns, during the summer of 2010, a USG BOR committee reviewed all 310,000 students enrolled in University System of Georgia institutions in the fall, and "found only 501 undocumented students enrolled in the system, with all paying out-of-state tuition, which is set at the full cost of instruction".
 The USG BOR then passed Policies 4.1.6 and 4.3.4 in 2011.
 Policy 4.1.6 banned undocumented students from the state's top public universities.
 At the time of passage, this included Georgia Tech, Georgia State University, University of Georgia, Augusta University, and Georgia College & State University.
 Policy 4.3.4 required institutions to "verify lawful presence," ensuring no undocumented persons received in-state tuition benefits.
 The USG BOR's ban began the year the University of Georgia celebrated 50 years of an integrated student body.